Syd25-legend/LibraryX/README.md

 For the admin login, use the following credentials:

-email id- admin@libraryx.com
+email id-- admin@libraryx.com
-password- adminxlib
+password-- adminxlib

+You have to setup new user with sign up.

+But here is one already existing user credentials: email id-- soudey25@gmail.com password-- soudey